What Is the Difference Between an Observation and Inference?

 - Hypotheses: Formulating testable explanations for observed phenomena.
 A scientist might infer that a chemical reaction occurs because of specific conditions, leading to an experiment to test this idea.

 While inferences are essential for problem-solving and decision-making, they are inherently subjective and can be influenced by biases or incomplete information.
-For instance, a detective might infer that a suspect is guilty based on circumstantial evidence, but this conclusion must be verified through further investigation.
+Here's a good example: a detective might infer that a suspect is guilty based on circumstantial evidence, but this conclusion must be verified through further investigation.

 Key Differences Between Observation and Inference